cloudflare/miniflare/docs/recipes/ava.md

 $ npm install -D ava
 ```

-Enabled ES modules mode, and add a new `test` script in `package.json`:
+Enable ES modules mode, and add a new `test` script in `package.json`:

 ```json
 {